Hands-On Acoustic Guitar Making

 Duration: 2 weeks

 Class format: Each student creates his or her own instrument as each step is discussed and demonstrated.
-Enrollment is limited to four students.
+Enrollment is limited to two students.
 We work long hours, Monday through Saturday each of 2 weeks.
 Some lutherie or woodworking experience is a plus, but not required.
 Please email with any questions, or call to speak with us personally.
+By application.

 The craft of guitar of making is a rich collection of methods, techniques and skills that can take a lifetime to acquire and refine on one's own.
 Because few of us have a lifetime to put it all together, ASL offers this unique two-week opportunity to construct a fine quality guitar while learning the guitar making methods used by today's most creative and successful luthiers.